Japan Platform for Redesign: Sustainable Infrastructure (JPRSI)

 Effect

-Biochar agricultural application experiment in Zirobwe, Luwero District, Republic of Uganda.
-In this experiment, Professor Nishihara of the Faculty of Agriculture, Tottori University, demonstrated cultivation using biochar.
-Biochar made from rice husks, an agricultural residue generated in the region, was applied to maize cultivation fields.
-Compared with previous results, the following were achieved: (1) an increase in yield of approximately 20%; and (2) chemical fertilizer input reduced to half.
+An experiment on the application of biochar to corn in Jirobue City, Luwero District, Republic of Uganda.
+Conducted by a professor from the Faculty of Agriculture, Tottori University, who is a collaborator.
+Biochar made from rice husks, an agricultural residue generated in the region, was applied to corn fields.
+Compared to the previous experiment, (1) yields increased by approximately 20% and (2) the amount of chemical fertilizer input was reduced by half.

 Controlled Substance